aricluo415/SynapseFI-with-React-Redux/README.md

 # SynapseFI-with-React-Redux

-This is a simple Cleo clone built with the Synapse API, specifically using Synapse's Node.js library.
+This is a simple budget app with the Synapse API, using Synapse's Node.js library.

 ## To get started: